rphila/Data-Engineering/data_modeling/README.md

 ## Instructions
  - Run `create_tables.py`
  - Run `etl.py`
- - Run through commands in `test.ipynb` to verify all tables in sparkify database has been populated with the json data
+ - Run through commands in `test.ipynb` to verify all tables in sparkify database has been populated with the json data, and that common analytic queries are able to be executed